Find a Qualified Attorney Near You

 - Temporary Assistance for Needy Families (TANF)

-The trustee or a creditor will likely file a motion to dismiss the case or convert it to a Chapter 13 bankruptcy.
-The debtor can defend the motion by establishing the presence of special circumstances such as:
+You may still be able to file for Chapter 7, even if your income level doesn’t meet the means test.
+The trustee or a creditor will likely file a motion to dismiss your case or convert it to a Chapter 13 bankruptcy.
+Even with a higher income, you can defend the motion by establishing the presence of special circumstances, such as:

 - A serious medical condition